fffej/katacoda-scenarios/learn-bash/using-the-shell.md

 By default, it uses Emacs style shortcuts.
 Here's some of the most important shortcuts:

+Note that sadly many of these don't work in this browser based version, but they are worth remembering for the Terminal proper.

 * `Tab` - Autocompletes from the current cursor position
 * `Ctrl + r` - Reverse search (use this to find older commands you've executed)
 * `Ctrl + t` - Transpose - use this when you type `sl` and mean `ls`